-3.3.2.5.3.
+3.3.2.1.5.3.
 On lamps with reduced light distribution, see paragraph 1.3. of Annex 3, a vertical arrow starting from a horizontal segment and directed downwards.

-3.3.2.5.4.
-The approval number shall be placed close to the circle prescribed in paragraph 3.3.2.1.

 3.3.3.
+Unique Identifier

+3.3.3.1.
 The approval marking may be replaced by the Unique Identifier (UI), if available.
 The Unique Identifier mark shall follow the format in the example shown below:

 Figure I